by Adam Kuban, 10/22/2014

 (From left) Cheddar and mozzarella grilled cheese at The Queens Kickshaw and Triborough Bridge photos by Joe Buglewicz

 His loss.
-Today, Astoria is one of New York City's most culturally diverse neighborhoods and home to cultural institutions, food destinations and shopping that make a visit eminently worth the quick 15-minute subway ride from Times Square.
-Known primarily as the City’s traditionally Greek neighborhood, Astoria is also home to a significant number of residents of Italian, Brazilian, Baltic, Irish and Egyptian descent, as well as a new set of émigrés—younger, hip, creative types drawn to the neighborhood’s affordable housing, inexpensive amenities and short commute to Manhattan.
-There’s much to enjoy in the neighborhood.
+Today, Astoria is one of New York City's most culturally diverse neighborhoods and home to arts institutions, food destinations and shopping that make a visit eminently worth the 20-minute subway ride from Times Square.
+Known primarily as the City's traditionally Greek neighborhood, Astoria is also home to a significant number of residents of Italian, Brazilian, Baltic, Irish and Egyptian descent, as well as a new set of émigrés—younger, hip, creative types drawn to the neighborhood's affordable housing, inexpensive amenities and short commute to Manhattan.
+There's much to enjoy here.

 Astoria encompasses a large section of northwestern Queens.
 For visitors, it's best to think of it as a collection of smaller neighborhoods centered on each of five thoroughfares (36th Avenue; Broadway; 30th Avenue; Ditmars Boulevard running east-west; and Steinway Street running north-south) and to concentrate on one or two of them at a time.